JovannMC/haritora-gx-poc/README.md

 ## Description
 The [SlimeTora](https://github.com/OCSYT/SlimeTora) project allows you to connect the HaritoraX Wireless trackers to the SlimeVR server software, which many people found to be more stable.
 Unfortunately it only supported Bluetooth with people who use the GX6 Communication Dongle left out.. until now.*

-This project allows you to interface with the **GX6 Communication Dongle** to grab the IMU's tracking data and even detect button presses on the trackers themselves.
-The script runs a local server which, with the use of software like [RealTerm](https://sourceforge.net/projects/realterm/) to capture and echo the serial data to the server, allows for it to interpret the tracking data for use in software like the [SlimeVR Server](https://github.com/SlimeVR/SlimeVR-Server) and even detect button presses (with how many times they were pressed).
+This project allows you to interface with the GX6 Communication Dongle to grab the IMU's tracking data and even detect button presses on the trackers themselves.
+The script runs a local server which, with the use of software like [RealTerm](https://sourceforge.net/projects/realterm/) to capture and echo the serial data to the server, allows for it to interpret the tracking data for use in software like the [SlimeVR Server](https://github.com/SlimeVR/SlimeVR-Server) and even detect button presses (with how many times they were pressed). **The script rounds the tracking data to 5 decimal places when printing, it is untouched.**

 **\* currently still working on implementing it into the project, stay tuned!**